froala/angular-froalacharts/README.md

 import { FroalaChartsModule } from 'angular-froalacharts';

-// Import FroalaCharts library and chart modules import * as FroalaCharts from 'froalacharts';
+// Import FroalaCharts library and chart modules import * as FroalaCharts from 'froalacharts';;

-import * as FroalaTheme from 'froalacharts/themes/fusioncharts.theme.fusion';
+import * as FroalaTheme from 'froalacharts/themes/froalacharts.theme.froala';

-// Pass the froalacharts library and chart modules FroalaChartsModule.fcRoot(FroalaCharts, Charts, FroalaTheme);
+// Pass the froalacharts library and chart modules FroalaChartsModule.fcRoot(FroalaCharts, FroalaTheme);

 @NgModule({
   declarations: [AppComponent],